dkle91/Hyperparameter_Optimization_for_PINNs_using_GA/README.md

 Step 1: Execute the Grid Search to make the result files.

-Step 2: Execute the GA Search with result files to save time
+Step 2: Execute the GA Search with result files to save time.